THE MONTHLY HMMM...Does Ohio Workers’ Comp Cover Long-Term Problems and Illnesses?

 Sometimes, an injury is considered permanent but not total, meaning you still have some function in certain body parts.
 These benefits are calculated as either a scheduled loss, percentage loss or disfigurement.
 Scheduled losses include amputations or a loss of an eye or extremity.
 If you have suffered this type of injury, you will receive benefits for a certain number of weeks depending on the schedule for that body part.

 A percentage loss is considered a permanent impairment that does not include the loss of a scheduled body part.
 In these cases, a doctor will assign a percentage for the permanent partial disability, which can be appealed if you think it is too low.

 How Long Can You Receive Medical Benefits?

 Generally speaking, you can receive medical benefits from workers’ compensation for the entire time you need them as long as the expenses are considered reasonable and necessary.
 Obtaining these benefits is not always simple.

-When the Bureau of Workers’ Compensation approves your claim, your doctor or other healthcare provider will submit the medical invoice to the managed care organization (MCO).
+When the Bureau of Workers’ Compensation approves your case, your doctor or other healthcare provider will submit the medical invoice to the managed care organization (MCO).
 When the MCO receives the invoice, it will forward the bills to the Bureau.
 The Bureau will evaluate the expenses to determine if they are reasonable and necessary.
 If so, the Bureau will send the payment to the MCO, and the MCO will redirect it to the health care provider.
 But if not, appeals need to be filed.
 Also, there could be several hearings to help you obtain this necessary treatment.

 How Long Can You Receive Disability Benefits?